slu-dss/research-01/notebook/research-01-complete.md

 session.
 However, if you want to create a new project for your own work, go to `File > New Project...` and follow the prompts.
-You can create a new project directory, associate a project with an existing directory, and even add `git` version control if you know how to use it\!
+You can create a new project directory, associate a project with an existing directory, and even add `git` version control if you know how to use it!